next-multilingual/next-multilingual/README.md

   - **id** is the unique identifier in a given context (or message file).
   - Each "segment" of a key must be separated by a `.` and can only contain between 3 to 50 alphanumerical characters - we recommend using camel case for readability.

+Also, make sur to check your console log for warnings about potential issues with your messages.
+It can be tricky to get used to how it works first, but we tried to make it really easy to detect and fix problems.
+Note that those logs will only show in non-production environments.

 #### Using messages for localized URLs

 Also, as mentioned previously, there is one special key for `pages`, where the `id` is `pageTitle`.
 This message will be used both as a page title, but also as the localized URL segment of that page.
 Basically the "page title" is the human readable "short description" of your pages, and also represents a segment (contained between slashes) of a URL.
 When used as a URL segment, following changes are applied: